 World Link’s Top Ten Global Youth Service Day Projects:

-Behruz wanted to find a way to share his culture while encouraging his host community to help him help a disadvantaged group in his home community- children living and attending schools in the mountains of Tajikistan.
-By organizing a Tajik dinner for his host community, holding bake sales, dancing a Tajik dance before theater productions, and creating an online fundraiser and awareness campaign, Behruz raised $1500 which bought sports equipment, uniforms, school supplies, and even a clean water source to multiple schools in Tajikistan!
-Thanks to the help of Behruz’s natural family, the students in the mountains are already enjoying the benefits of Behruz’s project!
+Behruz rallied his host community together and helped a disadvantaged group of children living in the mountains of his native country of Tajikistan.
+By organizing a Tajik dinner for his host community, holding bake sales, dancing a Tajik dance before theater productions, and creating an online fundraiser and awareness campaign, Behruz raised $1500!
+This was to purchase much needed sports equipment, uniforms, school supplies, and even a clean water source to multiple schools in Tajikistan.
+Thanks to the help of Behruz’s natural family and the community, the students in the mountains are already enjoying the benefits of Behruz’s project!

 Oleh’s GYSD project was inspired by a volunteering opportunity to work with disabled children in a special basketball clinic earlier in his exchange year.
 For his project, he contacted the regional coordinator of the Special Olympics, told them how he wanted to coordinate a similar effort, and the project only grew from there.
 Oleh used his connections with his school’s basketball team and recruited team members and the Varsity coach to help run different drills and scrimmages with the special needs team for their last practice of the year.
 After a long, but fun and educational practice, the group sat down for a pot luck with food provided by the local community.
 Not only did Oleh’s project help boost the skills of these special needs players, he also made lasting connections between them and the community.

-Many of Madina’s volunteer service hours have been dedicated to helping the non-profit “Second Star to the Right”, an emotional and financial support organization for families with children battling cancer; so it was only natural for her GYSD project to be focused on helping them.
+Much of Madina’s exchange year was dedicated to helping the non-profit “Second Star to the Right”, an emotional and financial support organization for families with children battling cancer.
+It was only natural for her GYSD project to be focused on helping this organization.
 Throughout Madina’s project, she raised awareness of this organization to over 700 of her peers.
 Some of her peers made gold ribbons, while others bought them.
 Over 100 of her peers made Valentine’s Day cards for the little ‘warriors’.
 The capstone of her project was organizing what will now be an annual ‘meet and greet’ dance for families who are supported through this organization.

 Yash wanted to bring easy access to knowledge to small communities around his host community by building a “Little Free Library” in towns and villages that do not have a public library.
 Through visiting local banks, community clubs, the chamber of commerce, and the local church, Yash was able to initially raise enough money to build 2 “Little Free Libraries”.
 Once the ground had thawed out, Yash built his first Little Library which attracted the attention of the local newspaper.
 After this highlight, requests for more “Little Libraries” started flooding in, so Yash reached out to the wood shop class at his high school to help him build.
 In total, Yash was able to build 6 “Little Free Libraries” across the host county, each one being built by the community for the betterment of the community itself.